szaboildi/nutrition-rag/README.md

 ```
 direnv allow .
 ```
-5. At this point, you can confirm that you are happy with the default configuration the `parameters.toml`.
+5. At this point, you can confirm whether you are happy with the default configuration in `parameters.toml`.
 If not, change the parameters.
 6. Build the docker image with
 ```
 docker build --tag=nutritionrag:local .